How to schedule a ride

 Yes, all trips are driven by volunteer drivers and are dependent on volunteer availability.
 The sooner you request a trip the more likely it is that we may be able to schedule it.
-Please allow a minimum of at least 2 full business days to book your trip if you need a volunteer driver.
-This is to allow the Community Transportation Coordinator time to recruit a volunteer driver.
+Please allow a minimum of at least two (2) full business days to book your trip if you need a volunteer driver.
+This is to allow the coordinator time to recruit a volunteer driver.
 If you’d like to apply to be a volunteer driver, please note it may take up to two weeks to be approved and complete the training, so keep that in mind when requesting trips and considering driving.

-Trips may be scheduled 24 hours a day, 7 days a week.
+Trips may be scheduled 24-hours-a-day, 7-days-a-week.
 Trips cannot be over night and vehicles must be returned the same day.
 Trip destinations should be within the city or county vehicle is assigned.
-Trips requests that do not meet these criteria will be reviewed case-by-case by your community transportation coordinator.
+Trips requests that do not meet these criteria will be reviewed case-by-case by your coordinator.

 Yes.
 Parents/guardians must provide and install any needed car seats for their accompanying children.
-Children age 5 and under ride for free!
+Youth 18 and under ride for free!
 Children 13 and under who are not riding with a parent are required to complete a child rider agreement in advance of the trip.
-Contact your CTC for form access.
+Contact your coordinator for form access.

 Licensed service animals are welcome to ride in the vans.
-You must provide notice at the time of booking so your CTC can go-over safety requirements for the service animal and riders.
+You must provide notice at the time of booking so your coordinator may go-over safety requirements for the service animal and riders.